 MYTH #3 “Natural oils provide enough low SPF protection”

 Many believe that slathering yourself in natural oils like coconut oil can provide low-level SPF protection, but this only provides a false sense of security.
-Natural oils such as coconut oil or raspberry seed oil might over very minimal SPF ratings, however, this is completely counteracted by the refractive effect that oil has on UV light (see Myth #1).
+Natural oils such as coconut oil or raspberry seed oil might offer very minimal SPF ratings, however, this is completely counteracted by the refractive effect that oil has on UV light (see Myth #1).
 Much like how water refracts the sun’s rays and increases your likelihood of burning - without genuine UV filtering ingredients, coconut oils and the like will do nothing to protect your skin.

 Next time: If its hydration you’re after, follow every period of sun exposure with an antioxidant-rich, soothing after sun such as Over Exposed.
 When your skin receives a lot of UV exposure, it causes a lot of free-radical damage in the skin which eventually leads to sun-damage and pre-mature again.
 You can help to strengthen your skin’s defences by recharging it with potent antioxidants like those found in our Tropical Phytocomplex; which includes seaberry seed/fruit extract - known for its powerful healing and restorative properties.